-Starting in October, you can take a hayride around the farm to the entrance of a giant corn maze, as well as pick your own pumpkins.
-Stock up on fresh produce and goods at Deal Farms, including apples, cider, corn, jams and homegrown sorghum syrup.
+Starting in late September, you can take a hayride around the farm to the entrance of a giant corn maze, as well as pick-your-own pumpkins.
+Stock up on fresh produce and goods at Deal Farms, including apples, corn, jams and homegrown sorghum syrup.

 6 Creasman Farms

 6 Creasman FarmsHendersonvilleSee on map

 This family-run farm boasts 35 acres of apples for picking, as well as pumpkins, gourds and beans.
 Kids can also visit the farm residents – goats, geese and ducks.

 7 The Orchard at AltapassSpruce PineSee on map